 We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
-In the event we may require additional cash for U.S. operations or other needs, it may cause the potential repatriation of cash from the \$5.6 million held in our foreign subsidiaries.
+In the event we require additional cash for U.S. operations or other needs, we may choose to repatriate some, or all, of the \$6.2 million held in our foreign subsidiaries.
 Although we have no current repatriation plans, there may be tax, legal and other impediments to any repatriation actions.
 Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.